 One of the more interesting topics within Texas family law is that of post-divorce spousal support.
-I think it is one that draws a great deal of attention from people due to movies and television shows frequently discussing it.
-I can't imagine that many of us know people who are receiving spousal maintenance or contractual alimony due to it being fairly rare to be awarded in a trial after a divorce.
-Most spouses do not have the financial wherewithal to afford to pay in ex-spouse spousal support of this kind.
+I think it draws a great deal of attention from people due to movies and television shows frequently discussing it.
+I can't imagine that many of us know people receiving spousal maintenance or contractual alimony because it is fairly rare to be awarded in a trial after a divorce.
+Most spouses do not have the financial wherewithal to pay in ex-spouse spousal support of this kind.
 As the old saying goes: you can't get blood out of a turnip.
-A judge can't order your spouse to pay you money that he or she does not have.
+A judge can't order your spouse to pay you money that they do not have.

 That doesn't stop many people from discussing it in their divorce planning stages.
-The attorneys with our office offer free-of-charge consultations to potential clients who are interested in learning more about their circumstances and Texas family law.
+The attorneys with our office offer free-of-charge consultations to potential clients interested in learning more about their circumstances and Texas family law.
 In these consultations, we often hear questions about spousal support and whether or not it would be likely that their spouse would be able to pay the money after the divorce for various reasons.
-A lot of times those reasons have to do with actual financial need in other times those reasons relate to payback for causing the divorce.
+Often, those reasons have to do with actual financial need; in other times, those reasons relate to payback for causing the divorce.

-The way that spousal support works in Texas once a divorce is complete is that the support itself acts as additional money that is paid by you to your ex-spouse or vice versa.
+The way that spousal support works in Texas once a divorce is complete is that the support itself acts as additional money you pay to your ex-spouse or vice versa.
 These sums of money do not come out of your community estate and are treated as a separate portion of the case.
-Likewise, if you have children and are also ordered to pay spousal support the spousal support will not come out of child support and is treated as an entirely different subject.
-These payments will be temporary he will come out of your income to pay your ex-spouse.
+Likewise, if you have children and are also ordered to pay spousal support, the spousal support will not come out of child support and is treated as an entirely different subject.
+These payments will be temporary; he will come out of your income to pay your ex-spouse.

-Spousal support can also be paid to your spouse during the actual divorce and is referred to then as temporary spousal support.
-For many people, spousal support acts as the main way that they can pay their bills and keep their heads financially above water until they can go back to school or get a job outright.
-Keep in mind that just because a divorce has been filed does not mean that financial responsibilities or bills go away.
-If you move out of the house during your divorce your mortgage will still need to be paid as well as the home maintained.
+Spousal support can also be paid to your spouse during the actual divorce and is referred to as temporary spousal support.
+For many people, spousal support acts as the main way to pay their bills and keep their heads financially above water until they can go back to school or get a job outright.
+Remember that just because a divorce has been filed does not mean that financial responsibilities or bills go away.
+If you move out of the house during your divorce, your mortgage will still need to be paid, as well as the home maintained.
 Temporary spousal support may be a vehicle through which these financial obligations can be met.

 However, whether or not your ex-spouse can receive spousal maintenance or contractual alimony from you is more than just a situational or legal question.
 This is where the emotions and the baggage of marriage come into play when discussing topics related to the relationship.
-Your ex-spouse may request spousal support after the divorce when he or she does not make as much money as you, lacks your level of education, or has not been working for some time due to their being responsible for raising your children.
-In this era of the pandemic, your ex-spouse may not be that excited by entering a workforce that may not be as strong as it will be in a year or two.
+Your ex-spouse may request spousal support after the divorce when they do not make as much money as you, lacks your level of education, or have not been working for some time due to their being responsible for raising your children.
+In this era of the pandemic, your ex-spouse may not be that excited about entering a workforce that may not be as strong as it will be in a year or two.

 These are all reasons why your ex-spouse may theoretically push hard for spousal support after the divorce.
-Keep in mind that if your ex-spouse had sacrificed in some way for you to achieve educational or professional success and he or she may believe that it is their time to get what is coming to them in the form of post-divorce spousal support.
-This is a challenge for you as you are thinking about the possibility of having to support your ex-spouse in addition to paying child support and in addition to having your Community property divided in a way that may not be satisfactory to you. for this reason comma, you need to get your ducks in a row as far as protecting yourself from the future threat of spousal maintenance or contractual alimony.
+Keep in mind that if your ex-spouse had sacrificed in some way for you to achieve educational or professional success, and they may believe that it is their time to get what is coming to them in the form of post-divorce spousal support.
+This is a challenge for you as you are thinking about the possibility of having to support your ex-spouse and paying child support, and having your Community property divided in a way that may not be satisfactory to you.
+For this reason, you need to get your ducks in a row as far as protecting yourself from the future threat of spousal maintenance or contractual alimony.

 An explanation of the two types of post Divorce spousal support

 Court-ordered special maintenance is limited both in duration and amount in Texas.
 Texas family law allows for a judge to order special maintenance only in certain circumstances.
-Keep in mind that Texas is a Community property state where all Community property assets and debts will be divided between you and your spouse.
-A court will seek to do so in what is called a just and right manner or you and your spouse can agree in mediation to divide up the property in whichever way you feel is appropriate.
+Keep in mind that Texas is a Community property state where all property assets and debts will be divided between you and your spouse.
+A court will seek to do so in what is called a just and right manner, or you and your spouse can agree in mediation to divide up the property in whichever way you feel is appropriate.
 The financial division of your Community property in your divorce is typically close to being 50/50.
-Salary and wages from jobs and other income that counts as Community property will be split up as well and not necessarily awarded to the spouse who earns it.
-In this way, the breadwinner of the family from a financial perspective typically does not end up with a lion's share of the community estate.
+Salary and wages from jobs and other income that counts as Community property will be split up and not necessarily awarded to the spouse who earns it.
+In this way, the family's breadwinner, from a financial perspective, typically does not end up with the lion's share of the community estate.

 For this reason, spousal maintenance is typically awarded only in cases where one spouse requires it.
 This shouldn't surprise anyone.
-Historically, Texans are pulled up by the bootstraps, hardworking people two don't necessarily smile app handouts whether it be from the government or an ex-spouse.
-The idea is that the court ordered special maintenance can offer a spouse in need time to be able to get their feet underneath them after a difficult divorce.
+Historically, Texans are pulled up by the bootstraps; hardworking people don't necessarily smile app handouts, whether from the government or an ex-spouse.
+The idea is that the court-ordered special maintenance can offer a spouse in need time to get their feet underneath them after a difficult divorce.
 The counter-argument to this is that an award of special maintenance that is too significant may create a situation where that spouse does not feel incentivized to go back to work.

 This is the basis of why convincing a family court judge to have special maintenance paid in your case can be quite difficult.
-Judges understand that the community estate typically is split more equitably than in other places and as a result, the at need spouse may not be as needy as he or she may believe.
-This instinct in many courts judges his balance against the need of many spouses to have some degree of help to find work, gain an education, or simply get on their feet after the divorce.
+Judges understand that the community estate typically is split more equitably than in other places, and as a result, the at-need spouse may not be as needy as they may believe.
+This instinct in many courts judges his balance against the need of many spouses to have some degree of help to find work, gain an education, or get on their feet after the divorce.
 This is especially true in circumstances where you may have been abused during the marriage.

-Contractual alimony involves you attempting to reach an agreement with your spouse during the mediation or negotiation process of your divorce.
-You must be aware that the law in Texas allows that for your spouse to be declared eligible to receive court order and special maintenance that there is no agreement for contractual alimony in place from mediation or settlement negotiations.
-Another thing to keep in mind is that because Texas treats contractual alimony as a contract it is not able to control the amount or duration of how long the alimony is paid.
-This is critical for future enforcement reasons and also any attempt by you to limit or stop the payment of alimony based on future circumstances.
+Contractual alimony involves you attempting to reach an agreement with your spouse during your divorce's mediation or negotiation process.
+You must be aware that the law in Texas allows your spouse to be declared eligible to receive court orders and special maintenance that there is no agreement for contractual alimony in place from mediation or settlement negotiations.
+Another thing to keep in mind is that because Texas treats contractual alimony as a contract, it cannot control the amount or duration of how long the alimony is paid.
+This is critical for future enforcement reasons and any attempt by you to limit or stop the alimony payment based on future circumstances.

-10 years ago the state of Texas changed the eligibility rules for court-ordered spousal maintenance.
-Based on the laws that were changed at that time your spouse must first be able to show that after the divorce and the division of your Community property that there will not be enough property in place to meet his or her minimum reasonable expenses.
-Translated into English this means that your spouse will need to show that he or she cannot meet their monthly bills with their income and their portion of the community estate paid out.
+10 years ago, the state of Texas changed the eligibility rules for court-ordered spousal maintenance.
+Based on the laws that were changed at that time, your spouse must first show that after the divorce and the division of your Community property, there will not be enough property in place to meet their minimum reasonable expenses.
+Translated into English, this means that your spouse will need to show that they cannot meet their monthly bills with their income and their portion of the community estate paid out.

 If your spouse can prove this to a judge, then your spouse must also prove that one of the following conditions is in place:

-#1 period that you committed family violence against him or her
+#1 period that you committed family violence against them

-#2 that he or she is disabled and that disability came about during your marriage
+#2 that they are disabled and that disability came about during your marriage